vitorstick/vitorstick/README.md

 ###  About Me :
  - Yes, I am ✨ _special_ ✨
- - I am currently working on learning how to parse some website using puppetter and node
- - Always focused on frontend
+ - Very focused on frontend
- - Looking to learn more about SSR, would love to try some of the new tools for that
- - And I am Benfica Fan, living in Portugal
  - Reach me on: